vanine6/getdata007-project/README.md

 In the script file, there is a function called *read_merge_train_test()* which receives two file names (corresponding to train and test), read these files and merge them returning a data frame with the merged files.

-The text from the Coursera project page follows below
+The text from the Coursera project page follows below.

 **Course Project**